 Dr Nwachuku was a full time trainee GP in a surgery.
 He was additionally undertaking several locum shifts a week.
 In October 2015 he was scheduled to complete a locum shift at a hospital at 8am and then begin a GP shift at 8.30am.
 He reconciled this problem by leaving the hospital at around 6am.
 He faced a number of charges relating to the early abandonment of the hospital shift.
 Dr Nwachuku largely accepted the facts of this part of the case.

-The MTP found that several charges relating to the early abandonment of the shift and the dishonest completion of the timesheet amounted to misconduct.
+The MPT found that several charges relating to the early abandonment of the shift and the dishonest completion of the timesheet amounted to misconduct.
 The tribunal considered Mr Nwachuku’s mitigation, including his acceptance of dishonesty following the factual determination, and assurances the behaviour would not be repeated.
 It found that his fitness to practise was not impaired and he was issued with a warning.

-In considering whether the decision was “wrong”, the court recognised the now familiar need for caution before interfering with the MTP’s conclusions on fact, especially where dependent on the credibility of witnesses.
+In considering whether the decision was “wrong”, the court recognised the now familiar need for caution before interfering with the MPT’s conclusions on fact, especially where dependent on the credibility of witnesses.
 However at paragraph 44(iv) the court noted:

 “when the question is what inferences are to be drawn from specific facts, an appellate court is under less of a disadvantage.
 The court may draw any inferences of fact which it considers are justified on the evidence.”